metkapinezic/SupplyChain/README.md

   - once in kibana User: elastic, Password : datascientest
   - create an Index name "atm_reviews"
   - run the bulk_script.py file to import the CSV data into Elasticsearch

+Step 5: Sentiment analysis
+  - before running the script:
+      - make sure important that you set-upthe connection to elasticsearch and - run pip install elasticsearch vaderSentiment
+  - the script runs through each of the review and allocates its sentiment (positive, negative neutral)